Allison Mack Pleads Guilty to Racketeering in NXIVM Case

 Citing court filings, the US Attorney's Office said Raniere allegedly created a secret society within NXIVM called DOS that contained levels of female "slaves" headed by "masters."
 In order to allegedly advance within the alleged pyramid, slaves allegedly recruited other slaves in order to become masters and the slaves allegedly owed service to masters above them, according to the US Attorney's Office.
 Many slaves were allegedly branded, according to the office.

 Mack pleaded not guilty to all three initial charges and was released on $5 million bond.
-She was later also charged with racketeering conspiracy involving an array of crimes, including identity theft, extortion, forced labor, sex trafficking, money laundering, wire fraud and obstruction of justice.
+She was charged in a superseding indictment with racketeering and racketeering conspiracy involving an array of crimes, including extortion, forced labor and sex trafficking

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.